idaholab/blackbear/doc/content/source/materials/SteelCreepDamageOh.md

 where $n$ is the creep power law exponent, $h$ is the stress triaxiality.

+!alert note
+The accumulated damage $\omega$, as defined in [!cite](OH2011124), can be requested by the user as an auxiliary variable.
+In addition, the more traditional `damage_index`, which represents a linear change in the stress value, can also be requested.
+This class internally casts the value of $\omega$ into the `damage_index`.

 ## Implementation and Usage

 The effects of damage can be applied all at once or progressively.
 In essence, this object allows the user to select an initial value of the damage index at which the load carrying capacity of the finite element will start to get decreased linearly (`reduction_damage_threshold`).
 In addition, the user can select the factor that will reduce the load-carrying capacity (stress) through the input parameter `reduction_factor`.
 These two parameters should be chosen such that material damage consistently reduces material point's stresses.
 For example, for steel, `reduction_damage_threshold` should be selected to be close to 1.0 so that the load-carrying capacity of the finite element is lost quickly.